jeffamaxey/objectiv-analytics/bach/docs/source/example-notebooks/explore-data.rst

 Understanding product features
 ------------------------------
-Objectiv captures the UI of your product in the data using the Location Context.
-This means, you can easily slice the data on any part of the UI that you're interested in.
-See :ref:`this example notebook <open_taxonomy_location_stack_and_global_contexts>`.
-It also means you can make product features very readable and easy to understand for your internal data reports.
+For every event, Objectiv captures where it occurred in your product's UI, using a hierarchical stack of `Location contexts </docs/taxonomy/location-contexts>`_.
+This means you can easily slice the data on any part of the UI that you're interested in. :doc:`See the open taxonomy notebook <./open-taxonomy>` for more details.
+It also means you can make product features very readable and easy to understand; see below how.

 ..
 	The testsetup below sets the max_colwidth for this example, so it fits the code block.